 Explores the role of the principal; leadership in curriculum implementation and reform; organization of schedules, calendar, and catalogue; staff organization and utilization; attendance program; responsibilities such as assemblies, opening and closing of school, and supervision of staff.
-Also includes office management and auxiliary services.
+Also includes office management, auxiliary services, and operation of school facilities.